-Wild foods, like wild blueberries, need to be able to sustain themselves in the wild, without the help of farmers or person-made fertilizers.
+Wild foods, like wild blueberries, need to be able to sustain themselves in the wild without the help of farmers or person-made fertilizers.
 Compared to their cultivated counterpart, wild blueberries have a higher concentration of the antioxidant anthocyanin and therefore have a greater antioxidant capacity per serving than the cultivated variety.
-These antioxidants, as part of the diet, possess anti-inflammatory and anti-cancer properties, and they're also noted for their benefit in preventing cardiovascular disease.
-My favourite benefit of antioxidants is its natural sun-protection abilities – eating wild blueberries in the summer can be protective against the damaging rays of the sun.
+These antioxidants, as part of the diet, possess anti-inflammatory and anti-cancer properties, and they’re also noted for their benefit in preventing cardiovascular disease.
+My favourite benefit of antioxidants is their natural sun-protection abilities – eating wild blueberries in the summer can be protective against the damaging rays of the sun.

 Don’t be fooled by labels on frozen berries in stores.
 You’d be hard-pressed to find true wild blueberries for sale in mass quantities.
 Recently, a Canadian food store changed their misleading labelling on frozen blueberries from wild to “cultivated high bush”.

-True wild blueberries are the berries you’ll find at your local market for a short time each summer, often selling from anywhere from eight dollars to 12 dollars per quart.
+True wild blueberries are the berries you’ll find at your local market for a short time each summer, often selling from eight dollars to 12 dollars per quart.
 They grow in the wild, usually on rocky outcrops, are labour-intensive, and time-consuming to harvest.
 They are also worth every penny when we consider the nutrients and flavour punch of each little gem of goodness.

 Again, I will take blueberries in any chemical-free form.
 This summer I have even begun my blueberry growing adventure.
-As I write this, my family of three has indulged in a generous harvest of two berries.
+As I write this, my family of three has indulged in a generous harvest of eight berries.

 The best way to eat blueberries is, of course, by the handful.
-Second, I'll take them in a smoothie, a muffin, topping some homemade ice cream, in a raw cheesecake, a crumble, and these dehydrated blueberry 'pancakes' are a winner all around.
+Second, I’ll take them in a smoothie, a muffin, topping some homemade ice cream, in a raw cheesecake, or a crumble, and these dehydrated blueberry ‘pancakes’ are a winner all around.